 Monkeypox is a viral infection usually found in West and Central Africa.
 The West African strain that has been recently detected in the UK is generally a mild self-limiting illness, spread by very close contact with someone already infected and with symptoms of monkeypox.
 Most people recover within a few weeks.

 Public Health Scotland (PHS) is working with the UK Health Security Agency (UKHSA), Public Health Wales and Northern Ireland HSC Health Protection Agency to monitor and respond to potential and confirmed cases of monkeypox in the UK.

-As of Friday 20 May, the UKHSA has identified 20 cases in England but more are expected.
+As of Friday 20 May, the UK Health Security Agency (external website) has identified 20 cases in England but more are expected.

-Dr Nick Phin, Director of Public Health Science and Medical Director, PHS explains:
+Dr Nick Phin, Director of Public Health Science and Medical Director at PHS, explains: